 The first target of any new employee is to do something productive and achieve a certain amount of appreciation.
 Appreciation can undoubtedly serve as a driving force to strive better.

-When a newly hired employee is paired with a mentor, he or she looks forward to completing the given task appropriately and gain the appreciation.
-This on a long run also keeps the employee motivated to strive for betterment.
+When a newly hired employee pair with a mentor, he or she looks forward to completing the given task appropriately and gain appreciation.
+This on the long run also keeps the employee motivated to strive for betterment.